tristanlatr/WPWatcher/README.md

     wpwatcher

-`wpwatcher` command takes some arguments: `--conf <path>` is the main one, other arguments will simply overwrite config values.
-See *Command arguments* section below for more inforamation.

 Messages are printed to `stdout`

 The command should be in your `PATH` but you can always run the python script directly